UBCSailbot/docs/docs/reference/sailing/miscellaneous.md

 the tack is the opposite side to the sail.
 This means that boats change tack when the sail switches sides.
     - In the diagram below,
     the 3 boats on the left of the diagram are on Starboard Tack, and the 3 boats on the right side are on Port Tack.
-    - The tack of a boat in *Irons* is undefined
+    - The tack of a boat in *Irons* is undefined.
     - The boat in the diagram on a run is on Port Tack.
 If the boat continued straight but the sail switched sides into the position shown by the **dashed** line, the boat would be on Starboard Tack.